LEGION OF SUPER-HEROES

 On the road to stability, the adult Legion returned to Earth and formally met the SW6 Legionnaires. (#40) Foccart's presidency was short-lived; he longed to return to work with his friends in the Legion.
 When he resigned another former Legionnaire, Vice President Troy Stewart (Tyroc) became president.
 The elder Brainiac 5 was able to confirm that the younger Legionnaires were not simply lost in time, and so the team began to create a life for itself on New Earth.

 Earthgov and the United Planets deputized the SW6 as law enforcement and they formally reformed as a team in Metropolis.
-The adult Chameleon Boy made a reverse move and joined up with the SW6 group, to help them reestablish themselves in their rebuilt Legion clubhouse.
+The adult Chameleon Boy made a reverse decision and joined up with the SW6 group, to help them reestablish themselves in their rebuilt Legion clubhouse.
 Three of the Dominators' captives also joined the teen team: Catspaw, Dragonmage, and Computo.
 Some young Legionnaires experienced awkward moments, as when Invisible Kid met the parents of his long-deceased counterpart.
 And the young Duo Damsel discovered that she actually had all three of her bodies all along.
 Most of the teen Legionnaires were assigned new code names, and all Legionnaires donned new costumes. (#41)

 The new team began with twenty active members.
 Invisible Kid declined to resume his tenure as team leader, instead nominating Cosmic Boy.
 The motion carried, and he named Computo as his deputy.
 He thought that she would add valuable insight about current socio-political matters.
 No sooner did they form than the Legion's arch foes, the Fatal Five, reformed to attack.
 (Legionnaires #1)